 So you've had two big stories this week.

-One about Andrew Weisman, and I think that is a huge story in them leaking to the AP.
+One about Andrew Weissman, and I think that is a huge story in him leaking to the AP.

-And then, of course, the FISA warrant obtained in part or substantially because of, depending who you talk about and who I've talked to, uh, the Pfizer warrant that was issued against the president.
+And then, of course, the FISA warrant obtained in part or substantially because of, depending who you talk about and who I've talked to, the FISA warrant that was issued against the president.

 Yeah, absolutely.

-Two um incredible, I think, pieces of information, and particularly with the dossier, when you think about that.
+Two incredible, I think, pieces of information, and particularly with the dossier when you think about that.

-I mean, an unsubstantiated uh dossier put together by a foreign agent at the behest of the DNC and Hillary Clinton, uh, utilizing information provided by the Russians uh and unsubstantiated.
+I mean, an unsubstantiated dossier put together by a foreign agent at the behest of the DNC and Hillary Clinton, utilizing information provided by the Russians and unsubstantiated.

-Now we know that it was what, twelve plus million dollars, the Hillary campaign and the Hillary run DNC.
+Now we know that it was, what, $12 plus million dollars, the Hillary campaign and the Hillary-run DNC.

 I mean, he was accessing sources that were Russian, people that he had dealt with in the past.